fluidence/react-gantt/README.md

 - Scheduler mode: Displays resources with scheduled tasks in each row
 - Gantt mode: Displays tasks in collapsible, hierarchical rows
 - Drag-and-drop: Horizontal for shifting tasks in time, and vertical for switching task resources (supports resource compatibility groups)
-- Dependency arrows: finish-to-start, start-to-start, start-to-finish, finish-to-finish
+- Dependency arrows: Finish-to-start, start-to-start, start-to-finish, finish-to-finish
-- Relative times display: Time scale can be displayed as relative time from the start
+- Relative times display: Header can be displayed in relative time from the start
-- Continuous zoom level: Chart can be zoomed in up to 100x from the default zoom level
+- Continuous zoom level: Chart can be zoomed in up to 100x the default zoom level
-- Fit-to-window mode: Zoom level 1.0x with automatic time interval selection
+- Auto timescale: Optional automatic timescale selection, according to the time range and width of the viewable area
-- Saves UI state: Column widths, scroll position etc. can be saved and restored to/from the local storage or back-end server at reload
+- UI state saving: Column widths, scroll position etc. can be saved and restored to/from the local storage or back-end server at reload

 ## Install